ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-with-helmetjs/install-and-require-helmet.md

 ---

 ## Description

 <section id='description'>

-As a reminder, this project is being built upon the following starter project on <a href="https://repl.it/github/freeCodeCamp/boilerplate-infosec">Repl.it</a>, or cloned from <a href='https://github.com/freeCodeCamp/boilerplate-infosec/'>GitHub</a>.
+As a reminder, this project is being built upon the following starter project on [Repl.it](https://repl.it/github/freeCodeCamp/boilerplate-infosec), or cloned from [GitHub](https://github.com/freeCodeCamp/boilerplate-infosec/).

 Helmet helps you secure your Express apps by setting various HTTP headers.

 </section>

 ## Instructions

 <section id='instructions'>

 Install Helmet version `3.21.3`, then require it.

 </section>

 ## Tests

 <section id='tests'>

 ```yml